likamonsavad/Pakkie_Dashboard/README.md

   The Dashboard began with the regional statistic of suicide rate in Thailand between 2012 - 2021, adn the number of mal and femal suicide population on each region.
 The second page continued on the insightful information of the highest and lowest suicide rate ranking by province.
 Lastly, I attached a factor, age, that might have related to the suicidal rate.

   **I already attached the dashboard in this repository (suicidal_dashbaord.zip)**.
-In case reviewing online, you can accese via the link above.
+In case reviewing dashboard online, you can accese via the link above.